cypher000000/ansible-aws/README.md

 - Ansible 2.17.4
 - Git 2.34.1
-- AWS CLI
+- AWS CLI 2.18.0
 - all installed on Ubuntu 22.04

 ## How to make this work

-1. On your VM/PC/EC2/etc:
+On your VM/PC/EC2/etc:

 - Register on AWS and create an account (if you doesnt have any).
-Make sure that it has all permissions to create ec2 instance/security groups/IAM/upload ssh key and work with s3
+Make sure that it has all permissions to create ec2 instance/security groups/IAM/upload ssh key and work with S3
 - Setup Ansible and AWS CLI, login in your AWS account

-- Create ssh key for ansible user (aws-key-1.pem + aws-key-1.pem.pub). also How to generate ssh-key code below.
+- (Optional) If you want, you can create ssh key for ansible user (aws-key-1.pem + aws-key-1.pem.pub) and then upload it in AWS. also How to generate ssh-key code below.

-2. Fork (or clone) this github repo, then:
-- Specify all your variables in 'host_vars/all.yml'

-0. How to generate ssh-key:
+ How to generate ssh-key:
 ``` bash
 ssh-keygen -t rsa -b 2048 -f ~/.ssh/test-aws-ansible-key-1.pem
 chmod 400 ~/.ssh/test-aws-ansible-key-1.pem